 Rules and Regulations

-The University of Maryland Baltimore (UMB) strives to provide adequate parking for its employees, students and visitors.
+The University of Maryland Baltimore (UMB) strives to provide adequate parking for its employees, students, and visitors.

-UMB, in its attempt to provide a sufficient number of parking spaces for the campus community, must charge fees for use of its parking spaces in order to pay for operation and maintenance of campus parking facilities.
+UMB, in its attempt to provide a sufficient number of parking spaces for the campus community, must charge fees for use of its parking spaces to pay for operation and maintenance of campus parking facilities.
 Because of the size of UMB staff and student bodies, it cannot guarantee parking to all students and staff willing and able to pay for spaces.
 For those community members who are able to park on campus, UMB provides for (but cannot guarantee the safety and security of) vehicles, property, and persons within UMB parking facilities.

 The use of UMB parking facilities is a privilege conferred by UMB in exchange for a parker’s payment of required fees and agreement to comply with UMB rules and regulations concerning parking.
 UMB may cancel or suspend any parker’s privilege when any of these conditions is not observed.